codatio/codat-docs/docs/supplier-enablement/overview.md

 ## What is it?

-With our **Supplier Enablement** product, you can harness your clients' accounts payable data within minutes and gain insights on their spend and supplier activity.
-Use this detail to identify suppliers eligible for your card programs, offer tailored outreach campaigns to your clients, and grow your commercial card volume in B2B payments.
+With our **Supplier Enablement** product, you can access your clients' accounts payable data within minutes and gain insights on their spend and supplier activity.

+Use this detail to identify suppliers eligible for your clients' virtual card programs, run targeted supplier outreach campaigns on your clients' behalf, and grow your commercial card volume in B2B payments.

 ## Who is it for?